What is NatHERS Whole of Home?

 - NatHERS Whole of Home Calculation Method

 - Assessor supporting material including the Assessor Guidance Note and updated Technical Note

 This phase will allow for any final adjustments to accredited NatHERS tools and guidance to support NCC 2022 requirements.
 Accreditation of tools will be ongoing as applications are received.

 Training will be available for accredited assessors.
 For more information subscribe to the NatHERS Newsletter or check the website.

 Software updates and accreditation

 The benchmark tool enables an assessment and rating of a home’s appliances.
 It has been designed to align with the NCC 2022 energy efficiency requirements.

 Software developers need to demonstrate that the Whole of Home modules within their software tool meet the relevant provisions of the Software Accreditation Protocol (SAP).
 This will ensure that Whole of Home software tools meet the standard requirements and produce consistent and reliable assessments and ratings that are nationally comparable.

-An updated version of the NatHERS SAP will be released to coincide with NCC 2022 announcements.
+An updated version of the NatHERS SAP has been released for NCC 2022.

 Find out more about the benchmark tool.